We want to hear from you

-ESE has designated the Collaborative for Educational Services (CES) as an SEI Endorsement Center offering for-cost Sheltered English Instruction (SEI) courses for teachers and administrators, including the full teacher course as well as long bridge, short bridge, and administrator courses.
+ESE has designated the Collaborative for Educational Services (CES) as an approved SEI Endorsement Center offering for-cost Sheltered English Instruction (SEI) courses for teachers and administrators, including the full teacher course and administrator courses.

-Registration is now available for Spring 2017 open enrollment courses.
+Registration is now available for future open enrollment courses.
 Please click on the links below: